Armenia, Azerbaijan keep up deadly fight for disputed region

 Azerbaijan’s Defense Ministry told the Interfax news agency Monday that over 550 Armenian troops have been “destroyed (including those wounded)”, a claim that Armenian officials denied.

 According to Nagorno-Karabakh officials, 31 servicemen have been killed so far.
+On Sunday, the territory’s defense ministry also reported two civilian deaths — a woman and her grandson.

-Armenian Defense Ministry spokesman Artsrun Hovhannisyan said Monday over 200 people have been wounded.
-Azerbaijani authorities said 26 civilians have been wounded on their side as well.
+Some 200 people have been wounded in the fighting, the Armenian Defense Ministry said Monday, while Azerbaijani authorities said 26 civilians have been wounded on their side.

 The heavy fighting broke out on Sunday morning in the region that lies within Azerbaijan but has been under the control of ethnic Armenian forces backed by Armenia since 1994 at the end of a separatist war.